 2.7 Situation Today

-In this section, the current situation of the Atlas is displayed in order to work out some possibilities for the future.
-This is done by literature analysis on the current research on GIS tools as well as the analysis of different end-user surveys as well as interviews with existing user.
+In this section, the current situation of the Atlas is reviewed in order to work out some possibilities for the future.
+This is done by literature analysis on the current research on GIS tools as well as the analysis of different end-user surveys and interviews with existing users.

 Outlook

-Not only Voivontas, Assimacopoulos, Mourelatos & Corominas (1998, p.
-333) discovered the usefulness of a GIS tool for the modeling of renewable energy worldwide (Sorensen & Meibom, 1999, p.
+Not only did Voivontas, Assimacopoulos, Mourelatos & Corominas (1998, p.
+333) discover the usefulness of a GIS tool for the modeling of renewable energy worldwide (Sorensen & Meibom, 1999, p.
 1262; Yue & Wang, 2004, p.
 730; Ramachandra & Shruthi, 2006, p.
 1460).
 In 2014, a study developed by Resch, Sagl, Törnros, Bachmaier, Eggers, Herkel, Narmsara and Gündra (p.
 662) outlined the challenges and future research avenues for the GIS-based planning and modeling for renewable energy.
-The GIS tool is widely used in the field of renewable energy for example in energy potential assessment, consumption modeling, planning infrastructure projects, site planning for renewable power plants as well as impact assessment (Resch et al., 2014, p.
+The GIS tool is widely used in the field of renewable energy including energy potential assessment, consumption modeling, planning infrastructure projects, site planning for renewable power plants as well as impact assessment (Resch et al., 2014, p.
 663).
 Resch et al (2014, p.
-669) on the one hand emphasize on the need of GIS integration into energy system models due to impossibility to ignore the spatial influences on the energy production.
+669) on the one hand emphasizes on the need of GIS integration into energy system models due to impossibility to ignore the spatial influences on the energy production.

-On the other hand they also name six limiting factors of GIS-approaches to the renewable energy modeling: complexity, computational requirements, heterogeneity of the data structures, limited data availability, inhomogeneity of the data as well as the change to a dynamic nature of the energy market.
+On the other hand, they also name six limiting factors of GIS-approaches to the renewable energy modeling: complexity, computational requirements, heterogeneity of the data structures, limited data availability, inhomogeneity of the data as well as the change to a dynamic nature of the energy market.
 (Resch et al., 2014, p.
 669f) Nonetheless, the experts clearly agree that, in the long run, GIS will be essential to the energy modeling in the future (Resch et al., 2014, p.
 682).

 Challenges

-This subsection should be able to outline that the Global Atlas is on the right way to tackle all the challenges.
+This subsection will outline that the Global Atlas is on the right track to tackle all the challenges.
 The first challenge mentioned by Resch et al. (2014, p.
 669f) is the complexity of the tool.
 This challenge can be backed up with other studies done on the Global Atlas.
-A study conducted by UNEP (United Nations Environmental Program) shows that 80% of all the potential end-user would be interested in attending a training of the Global Atlas (UNEP, 2013, p.
+A study conducted by UNEP (United Nations Environmental Program) shows that 80% of all the potential end-users would be interested in attending a training of the Global Atlas (UNEP, 2013, p.
 38).
-Ayman Fayek, the General Manager or Engineering, Environment & Economic Studies at NREA (New and Renewable Energy Authority) in Egypt goes even further and states that without a training, he even would have not been able to use the data in a right manner (A. Fayek, interview, August 7th, 2015).
-Also Aminu Haruna Isa from the Energy Commission of Nigeria is in favor of a training (A. Haruna Isa, interview, August 12th, 2015).
+Ayman Fayek, the General Manager or Engineering, Environment & Economic Studies at NREA (New and Renewable Energy Authority) in Egypt goes even further and states that without a training, he would not have been able to use the data in the right manner (A. Fayek, interview, August 7, 2015).
+Also Aminu Haruna Isa from the Energy Commission of Nigeria is in favor of a training (A. Haruna Isa, interview, August 12, 2015).
 Therefore, in order to make the Global Atlas an even better tool in this area, the Global Atlas has to tackle the complexity of its software.
-One possibility to reduce the complexity the Global Atlas is relying on the software developers for programming the right tools On the other hand, the Global Atlas developed a training for the non-experts on their program.
+One possibility of reducing the complexity the Global Atlas will upon by the software developers for programming the right tools.
+On the other hand, the Global Atlas developed a training for the non-experts in their program.